visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/SurfacePlot.rst

 **Linear**
 , which is the default, uses a linear mapping of data values to color values.
 **Log**
-scaling is used to map small ranges of data to larger ranges of color (see ).
+scaling is used to map small ranges of data to larger ranges of color (see :numref:`Figure %s <fig-surfaceplotlinlog>`).
 **Skew**
-scaling (
-) goes one step further by using an exponential function based on a skew factor to adjust the mapping of data to colors and surface height.
+scaling (:numref:`Figure %s <fig-surfaceplotskew>`) goes one step further by using an exponential function based on a skew factor to adjust the mapping of data to colors and surface height.
 The function used in skew scaling is
 **(s^d - 1) / (s - 1) **
 where s is a skew factor greater than zero and d is a data value that has been mapped to a range from zero to one.
 **Skew**